-Stopping by a traditional pub, whether that’s for a cooling summer drink or a warming winter tipple, is one of the simple pleasures of a UK holiday.
+Stopping by a traditional pub with your furry companion, whether that’s for a cooling summer drink or a warming winter tipple, is one of the simple pleasures of a British holiday.
 Fortunately, there’s no shortage of dog-friendly pubs in South Devon, which means it’s easy to track down a place that welcomes man’s best friend with open arms and a bowl full of treats.

 Dartmouth is rightly known as a haven for dog lovers, with plenty of cafés, pubs and restaurants happy to accommodate your canine companion, not to mention some wonderful local walks to enjoy.
 Even the Dartmouth Steam Railway welcomes dogs and you can take them on many boat trips departing from the Quay.
 If you’d like to get onto the South West Coast Path with your four-legged friend, why not take the Dartmouth Castle Ferry, which will take you to the perfect spot to begin your walk?

-After you return, there’s little more enjoyable than a relaxing drink in a welcoming, traditional South Devon pub.
-Here are three of the best dog-friendly pubs in Dartmouth.
+After you return, there is little more enjoyable than a relaxing drink in a welcoming, traditional South Devon pub.
+Here are a few of the best dog-friendly pubs in Dartmouth:

 The Start Bay coastline has numerous coves and beaches, home to some of the most coastal dog-friendly pubs in South Devon.
 Why not finish a day walking this stunning stretch of coastline with a meal at The Windjammer Inn in Dartmouth.
 A welcoming pub, this traditional establishment has a wood burner, ideal for warming those cold toes and paws.